Ambrosioc/Ambrosioc/README.md

 🚀 I'm constantly exploring new technologies and trends to bring innovative ideas to each project I undertake.

-👨‍💻 I approach every problem as an opportunity for learning and growth.
+👨🏾‍💻 I approach every problem as an opportunity for learning and growth.

 🎨 I believe in aesthetics as much as functionality, a philosophy that shines through in my applications.

 ### Beyond Code:

-📸 I love photography and capturing memorable moments through my lens.

 🎶 Music fuels my creativity; you'll often find me with headphones during coding sessions.